 - Matcha powder – I use a good quality ceremonial matcha, but you can use a cooking grade or your favourite matcha.

-- White chocolate chips – If you don’t have chips, you can use 2 chopped white chocolate baking squares instead.
+- White chocolate chips – If you don’t have chocolate chips, you can use two chopped white chocolate baking squares, white chocolate chunks, or a chopped white chocolate bar instead.

 Step by Step Instructions

-- In a large bowl, cream the butter, eggs, sugar and vanilla
+- In a large mixing bowl, cream the butter, eggs, sugar and vanilla using an electric mixer or stand mixer.

 - Form cookies into balls, about 1.5 inches.
-I use a cookie scoop to keep them uniform.
+I use a cookie scoop or small ice cream scoop to keep them uniform.

 - Mix 2 tablespoons of sugar and ¼ teaspoon of matcha in a small bowl.

-- Roll the cookie balls in the sugar mixture and place on cookie sheet 2 inches apart
+- Roll the cookie dough balls in the sugar mixture and place them on the baking sheet 2 inches apart.

-If you aren’t used to the flavour of matcha, you may want to start with using only a teaspoon of matcha powder in the dough and skip the addition of the tea in the coating.
+If you aren’t used to the earthy flavor of matcha, or are trying it for the first time, you may want to start with using only a teaspoon of matcha powder in the dough and skip the addition of the tea in the coating.

 Cook Time

 These cookies bake quickly.
 They will take 10-12 minutes, depending on your oven.
-You want the cookies to be slightly set, but still soft as they will firm up as they cool.
+For the perfect cookie, you want to pull them out of the oven when they are slightly set but still soft, as they will firm up as they cool.

-I use a ceremonial grade matcha as I always have that on hand.
-However, you can use a cooking grade matcha.
-Some cooking grade matches may have less flavour, or be a bit more bitter so you may need to add a bit more or less, depending on how strong you want the tea flavour to be.
+I use a ceremonial grade matcha, which I always have.
+However, you can use a culinary-grade matcha powder.
+Some cooking grade matches may have less flavour or be a bit more bitter, so you may need to add more or less, depending on how strong you want the green tea flavor to be.

 Absolutely!
-In fact, these cookies freeze very well and taste great straight from the freezer.
-Simply store in a zip lock bag or air tight container.
+These green tea cookies freeze very well and taste great from the freezer.
+Store in a zip lock bag or air-tight container.

 Matcha White Chocolate Cookies